 The city is also popular for its beautiful beaches, with San Lorenzo and Avola just a quick car ride away.

-- Battimandorlo is a stunning contemporary hotel in beautiful scenic surroundings.
+Battimandorlo is a stunning contemporary hotel in beautiful scenic surroundings.
 An onsite restaurant and bar provide a continental breakfast and traditional Italian cuisine for lunch and dinner.
-All the rooms feature a flatscreen TV, minifridge, and tea and coffee making facilities, as well as complementary toiletries.
-Guests can enjoy views of the countryside from the infinity pool or the furnished sun terrace, whilst the rooms offer views of the gardens.
+Within short drive from Cattedrale di Noto, Vendicari Natural Reserve, and Comiso Airport.

-- Villa Felicia is a charming, rustic hotelsurrounded by lemon groves, with orange trees growing in the gardens around the pool.
+Villa Felicia is a charming, rustic hotel surrounded by lemon groves, with orange trees growing in the gardens around the outdoor pool.
 If you are looking for a quirky, bohemian alternative to contemporary chain hotels, this is a delightful option.
 The interior is beautifully decorated with wood accents and antique furniture, and there are plenty of common areas both inside and out to enjoy the peaceful surroundings.

 Similarly to Nota, much of Ragusa was destroyed by an earthquake in the 17th century and rebuilt in the baroque style.
 Although less renowned than its coastal cousin, you can still find some beautiful examples of baroque architecture in the old town of Ragusa Ibla.

 A deep ravine separates the town into two sections, Ragusa Ibla and Ragusa Superiore, connected by four bridges.
 Ragusa Ibla is the old town, full of history and pretty buildings.
 The winding network of backstreets is home to characterful shops and intimate cafes.